-How a sent can bring you back almost like time travel.
+How a scent can bring you back almost like time travel.
 I can see it all in front of me again without having to even close my eyes.
 It is just like I’m there again.
 The same applies to the dish we are making today.
 We are making a dish that is very common in the Surinam and Indian kitchen as this dish is originally from India.
 Today I show you how to make soft savory roti with Dahl filling.
 Lets get started!

 I don’t know about you but when it comes to food for the longest time my eyes were always bigger than my stomach.
 Seriously over estimating the amount of food I could eat.
 We had a rule at home that we always finish our plate and to this day I find it hard to leave food on the table.